tutumcloud/api-docs/source/includes/service.md

-autodestroy | (optional) Whether the containers should be terminated if they stop, i.e. `OFF` (default: `OFF`, possible values: `OFF`, `ON_FAILURE`, `ALWAYS`) sequential_deployment | (optional) Whether the containers should be launched and scaled in sequence, i.e. `true` (default: `false`) roles | (optional) A list of Tutum API roles to grant the service, i.e. `["global"]` (default: no roles, possible values: `global`) web_public_dns | (optional) A custom domain name to be used as CNAME for the service web endpoint, only available if the service listens in port 80, i.e. `my-app.example.com` (default: none)
+autodestroy | (optional) Whether the containers should be terminated if they stop, i.e. `OFF` (default: `OFF`, possible values: `OFF`, `ON_FAILURE`, `ALWAYS`) sequential_deployment | (optional) Whether the containers should be launched and scaled in sequence, i.e. `true` (default: `false`) roles | (optional) A list of Tutum API roles to grant the service, i.e. `["global"]` (default: no roles, possible values: `global`)

 ## Get an existing service